nx-lr/protea/readme.md

 '
 ```

-These keywords are also operators: `in !in of !of is is! as as! as? unset del to til thru by`.
+These keywords are also operators: `in !in of !of is is! as as! as? unset del to til thru by and or xor not !and !or !xor`.

 `.`, `=`, `:`, `::`, `|>`, `||>`, `|||>`, `+>`, `<|`, `<||`, `<|||`, `<+`, `?:`, `!:`, `??`, `!!`, are not available as general operators; they are used for other notational purposes.